OnapleRPG/Harvester/README.md

 writen only one or two of the three item fetchers._

 ### Reload command
-There is a command that reloads the configuration files without needing to restart the server : **/reload-harvester**.
+There is a command that reloads the configuration files without needing to restart the server : **/harvester reload**.
 Permission : *harvester.command.reload*